guyuehome/ORB_SLAM3_ROS2/README.md

 # ORB_SLAM3_ROS2
-This repository is ROS2 wrapping to use ORB_SLAM3
+This repository is ROS2 Humble wrapping to use ORB_SLAM3

 ---